fondemen/vagrant-kubernetes/README.md

-This branch is using gluster as a storage provider.
+This branch is using [MicroK8s](https://microk8s.io) and NFS as storage provider.
 Check other branches for other providers.

 # vagrant-kubernetes